AbhiAgarwal/phys.js/README.md

 It will compile and generate the Javascript code in: /src/phys.js & the minified file in /src/phys.min.js.

-Tests
-====
+###Tests

 Test for the different functions in the Phys Library.
-To run the tests install Mocha:
+To run the tests install Mocha, and then run:

-    npm install -g mocha

-Run "make test" on the main directory.

     make test

-It will automatically test the different functions, and display the results on the Terminal.
+It will automatically test the different sections of the library, and display the results on the Terminal.

-Core Team
+###Core Team
-====

 * Abhi Agarwal - [@abhiagarwal](http://twitter.com/abhiagarwal)
 * Philip Ottesen - [@pjo256](http://github.com/pjo256)